kahootbird/100-days-of-code/log.md

 ### Day 42: November 12, 2021
 Got V-for to listing posts depending on how many there are in message board app.
 Also went back and worked on the coffee shop design just a bit.

+### Day 43: November 13, 2021
+Fixed vue fetch API to auto show on deleting posts and submit to auto refresh.
+Still a bug in the delete index though I'm going to have to fix later.